learn-co-curriculum/dsc-visualizing-time-series-data-lab/README.md

 ## Summary

 In this lab, we discovered how to explore and better understand a time-series dataset in Python and Pandas.
-We learnt how to explore the temporal relationships with line, scatter, and autocorrelation plots.
+You learned how to explore the temporal relationships with line, scatter, and autocorrelation plots.
 We also explored the distribution of observations with histograms and density plots and change in distribution of observations with box and whisker and heat map plots.